momoragno/mcp-hospitality-hub/knowledge-base/CONVERSATION_GUIDELINES.md

 ### Warm but Professional
 ```
 ✅ "I'd be happy to help you with that"
 ✅ "Great choice!
-The Zoku Loft is perfect for remote work"
+The Loft is perfect for remote work"
 ❌ "Certainly, madam" (too formal)
 ❌ "Awesome sauce!" (too casual)
 ```